i-aland-i/Odin-LandingPage/README.md

 # Odin-LandingPage
-A Landing Page as instructed from The Odin Project
+A Landing Page as instructed by The Odin Project